PP&E (Property, Plant and Equipment)

-Property, Plant and Equipment (PP&E) are non-current capital assets on the balance sheet of a business used to generate revenues and profits.
+Property, Plant, and Equipment (PP&E) is a non-current, tangible capital asset on the balance sheet of a business used to generate revenues and profits.
 PP&E plays a key part in the financial planning and analysis of a company’s operations and future expenditures, especially with regards to capital expenditures.

 The PP&E account is often denoted as net of accumulated depreciation.
 This means that, if a company does not purchase new equipment (capital expenditures is zero), Net PP&E should slowly decrease in value every period due to depreciation.
-This can be better determined through the depreciation schedule.
+This can be better determined by a depreciation schedule.

-PP&E, as a fixed asset account, is generally very illiquid.
+PP&E is a tangible fixed-asset account and is generally very illiquid.
 A company can sell its equipment, but not as easily as its inventory.
 The value of PP&E between companies will vary with the operations.
 For example, a construction company will generally have a higher property, plant and equipment balance than an accounting firm.